Kriechi/aws-s3-reverse-proxy/README.md

 # AWS S3 Reverse Proxy

-The `aws-s3-proxy` will reverse-proxy all incoming S3 API calls to the public AWS S3 backend by rewriting the Host header and re-signing the original request.
+The `aws-s3-reverse-proxy` will reverse-proxy all incoming S3 API calls to the public AWS S3 backend by rewriting the Host header and re-signing the original request.

+Possible use cases and scenarios include:
+  * Auditing & logging of S3 access from your local network or specific clients
+  * Redirecting S3 buckets to a different AWS Region
+  * AWS DirectConnect, to run a reverse-proxy from your local network

 AWS uses its [Signature
 v4]((https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html)) to